ronanb95/cryptos/README.md

 ## Customers Cards

 I began by setting up a basic skeleton app, then added some basic templates with some css to get an idea of where everything would fit.
 I then began working on the backend functionality for the customers content cards.
-Once the backend functionality was complete I focused on styling the section.
+I created a Profile model and created a one-to-one relationship with the Users model here (This was probably incorrect, I was originally under the impression that each content card should represent a user of the application).
+I then created a serializer to get data from this model and overrode a couple of functions to get the desired information.
+I finally created an endpoint using the REST frameworks generic views that the frontend could fetch from.

+In terms of the frontend I kept things simple.
+I considered using something like React but given the tight timeframe I did not want to be messing around with webpack and having additional set up etc. Therefore I simply used some JQuery, Bootstrap, HTML and CSS.
+For the content cards I simply fetched the data from the endpoint I created and displayed it using some standard javascript.
+Finally, I added some styling through CSS.

 ## Market Table

 I followed a similar approach for the market table.
-I first worked on the backend,
+I first worked on the backend then switched to the frontend.
+I began by creating a view that was responsible for fetching the data from an API (I used coingecko).
+I then hooked this view up to an endpoint that was capable of sending JSON to the frontend.
+I once again used the REST Framework here.

+One thing that I would like to note here is that if there were many concurrent users using the application this approach would like cause the server to be banned by the API provider.
+I would have create a function that would run every 2 minutes, maybe using a package like celery or by having a file on the server, and this would get data from coingecko and store it in a database.
+Users could then retrieve data from our database instead of forcing a request to the coingecko API.
+However, the spec indicated that I shouldn't save the data to a database so I chose this approach.

+I chose to use Ajax on the frontend in order to auto update the market table.
+Once a user refreshes the page the frontend will send a GET request to the endpoint responsible for supplying the frontend with data.
+A timer is then started using 'setInterval' to repeat this process every two minutes.
+The table is then automatically updated with the new figures provided bt the API.
+I also included a refresh button that users can use to update the table at their leisure.

+In terms of styling I kept everything very simple.

 ## Installation